 |Size: More than 110,600 employees worldwide|

-The 1990s and early 2000s were a time of blockbuster drugs for Pfizer, including a popular erectile dysfunction drug and Lipitor, a statin drug that proved far better than its competitors in clinical trials.
+The 1990s and early 2000s were a time of blockbuster drugs for Pfizer, including a popular erectile dysfunction drug and a statin drug called Lipitor that proved far better than its competitors in clinical trials.
 Lipitor was originally developed by Warner-Lambert, which merged with Pfizer in 2000.
 Lipitor quickly grew to be the largest-selling pharmaceutical of any kind in history, reaching $9.6 billion in revenue in 2011.
-Two other major drugs sold in this time period were Chantix (a smoking cessation drug) and Bextra (a painkiller).
+The company also had two other major successes at the time, Chantix (a smoking cessation drug) and Bextra (a painkiller).

 Fraud Charges and Litigation

 Amid all of its success, Pfizer faced a growing number of scandals involving some of its most popular drugs.
-Since 2002, Pfizer has been forced to make multiple settlements over charges of illegal marketing.
-Bextra was at the center of one of these cases, costing the company $2.3 billion to settle civil and criminal allegations and setting a record at the time as the largest health care fraud settlement and the largest criminal fine of any kind.
+In the 21st century, Pfizer has agreed to multiple settlements over charges of illegal marketing.
+Bextra was at the center of one of the cases, costing the company $2.3 billion to settle civil and criminal allegations and setting a record at the time for the largest health care fraud settlement and the largest criminal fine of any kind.

 Although Bextra was only approved for arthritis and menstrual cramps, sales representatives reportedly were instructed by Pfizer to tell doctors it could be used for unapproved indications, like acute and surgical pain, and that it could be taken in high doses.
 However, the drug came with serious heart and skin risks, which caused Pfizer to withdraw it in 2005 and face a criminal investigation for misbranding the drug.

-Other drugs that have been associated with illegal marketing charges include Geodon, an antipsychotic, Zyvox, an antibiotic, Lyrica, a drug for nerve pain, Nuerontin, an epilepsy drug, Detrol, used for treatment of overactive bladder and even Lipitor.
+Other drugs associated with illegal marketing charges include Geodon, an antipsychotic, Zyvox, an antibiotic, Lyrica, a drug for nerve pain, Nuerontin, an epilepsy drug, Detrol, used for treatment of overactive bladder and Lipitor.

 Pfizer continues to face legal difficulties.
-In 2012, it paid $164 million to settle a lawsuit that claimed it misled investors about the clinical results of Celebrex, which is taken for arthritis.
+In 2012, it paid $164 million to settle a lawsuit that claimed it misled investors about the clinical results of Celebrex, used to treat arthritis.
 A month after that case was finalized, Pfizer settled a class-action lawsuit concerning investors who were misled about the risks associated with the antidepressant drug Pristiq.
 The Pristiq case cost the company $67.5 million.
-Pfizer also faces lawsuits over Zoloft, another one of its antidepressants.
-So far, 184 people have filed claims against Pfizer after Zoloft caused serious adverse effects.

-Part of Pfizer’s success can be attributed to its antidepressant sales, as it tapped into a growing demand for the prescription drugs.
-However, two antidepressants sold by the company, Effexor and Zoloft, can lead to serious birth defects if taken during pregnancy.
+Antidepressant sales account for a large portion of Pfizer’s success during the last two decades.
+However, two antidepressants sold by the company, Effexor and Zoloft, carry a low risk of serious birth defects if taken during pregnancy.
 A growing number of families have sued Pfizer after having a child who suffered.

 Wyeth, one of the many companies that Pfizer acquired, began marketing Effexor, the first serotonin-norepinephrine reuptake inhibitor (SNRI) antidepressant, in 1993.
 By 2007, the drug had been prescribed to more than 17.2 million people, becoming the sixth most prescribed antidepressant in the United States that year.

-But Effexor can cause serious side effects, especially for women taking the drug while pregnant.
-In fact, studies have found that antidepressants like SNRIs and selective serotonin reuptake inhibitors (SSRIs) can increase the risk of birth defects like respiratory distress, anencephaly, craniosynostosis, heart defects, omphalocele, cleft lip and cleft palate.
+But studies linked Effexor to serious side effects, especially for women taking the drug while pregnant.
+Studies indicated antidepressants like SNRIs and selective serotonin reuptake inhibitors (SSRIs) can increase the risk of birth defects like respiratory distress, anencephaly, craniosynostosis, heart defects, omphalocele, cleft lip and cleft palate in rare cases.

 Pfizer was the creator of another blockbuster antidepressant, an SSRI called Zoloft (sertraline chloride).
 The FDA approved Zoloft in 1991.
-By 2002, the drug was the most popular antidepressant nationwide, bringing Pfizer nearly $2.9 billion that year, before losing patent protection in 2006.
-In total, 30 million people have filled Zoloft prescriptions.
+By 2002, the drug was the most popular antidepressant nationwide, bringing Pfizer nearly $2.9 billion that year.
+It lost patent protection in 2006.

-In 2013, Pfizer is seeking to recover from losses due to the patent expiration of Lipitor.
+Pfizer is seeking to recover from losses from the patent expiration of Lipitor.
 The company hopes to compensate by acquiring smaller drug companies already in the process of producing what could be the next blockbuster drug.

 Despite litigation resulting from some of its drugs, Pfizer continues to dominate the pharmaceutical industry.
 It continues to earn billions off of its primary care drugs like Lyrica, for pain, and Celebrex, for arthritis.
-Pfizer recently partnered with Bristol-Myers Squibb Company to sell a new blood thinner, Eliquis.
+Sales of Eliquis more than quadrupled from 2013 ($146 million) to 2014 ($774 million), and Pfizer hopes it will continue to grow in coming years.